ukaea/PROCESS/documentation/proc-pages/development/pre-commit.md

 1. Pre-commit plugins will rectify the mistakes made.
 This will happen with code formatters (whose job it is to edit your files to the correct style).
 The files the plugins have changed can then be `git add`ed again and the `git commit` command re-issued.
 2. A pre-commit plugin will identify the mistake but will NOT fix it.
-This will happen with `flake8` which is a linter and warns of code mistakes but does not correct them.
+This could happen with `ruff` which is a linter and warns of code mistakes but does not correct them.
 You will need to fix these mistakes manually.
 Now, the changed files can be `git add`ed and the `git commit` command re-issued.

 !!!
 Info "VSCode GUI users"